Channel-billed toucan: Behavior

 This species is an arboreal fruit-eater but will take insects, small reptiles, eggs and frogs.
 Typically consumed are lipid-rich fruits such as Virola and Euterpe palm fruits.
-Other fruits which the channel-billed toucan feeds upon are those borne by Cecropia, Ficus and Nectandra.
+Other fruits which the channel-billed toucan feeds upon are those borne by Cecropia, Ficus, Hevea, Nectandra, Oenocarpus, Pourouma and Pouteria.
 They will also consume papaya, mangoes, avocados and peppers if human intrusions into their habitat occur.
 The call is a croaking "cree-op cree-op cree-op".

 The parents are both active in raising the young.
 The white eggs are laid in a high unlined tree cavity.
 There is a gestation period of 18 days, and the parents both incubate for 15 to 16 days.
 However, they can be impatient sitters, often leaving their eggs uncovered for hours at a time.
 Newborn toucans remain in the nest after hatching.
 They are blind and naked at birth, and their eyes open after about 3 weeks.
 They have short bills and specialized pads on their heels to protect them from the rough floor of the nest.
 The feathers do not begin to expand until they are nearly 4 weeks old.
 They are helpless and unable to leave the nest for about 8 weeks, dependent upon both parents to feed them.
 After this, the young can care for themselves.
 They begin to leave the nest after 40 to 50 days, depending on size.